Astronomers have discovered that there may be a missing ingredient in our cosmic recipe of how dark matter behaves.

 The researchers believe that the embedded lenses are produced by the gravity of dense concentrations of dark matter associated with individual cluster galaxies.
 Dark matter’s distribution in the inner regions of individual galaxies is known to enhance the cluster’s overall lensing effect.

-Follow-up spectroscopic observations added to the study by measuring the velocity of the stars orbiting inside several of the cluster galaxies.
+Follow-up spectroscopic observations were added to the study by measuring the velocity of the stars orbiting inside several of the cluster galaxies.
 “Based on our spectroscopic study, we were able to associate the galaxies with each cluster and estimate their distances,” said team member Piero Rosati of the University of Ferrara in Italy.

 “The stars’ speed gave us an estimate of each individual galaxy’s mass, including the amount of dark matter,” added team member Pietro Bergamini of the INAF-Observatory of Astrophysics and Space Science in Bologna, Italy.